niangaotuantuan/niangaotuantuan.github.io/_posts/2013/2013-09-27-from-word-embedding-to-language-model_1.md

 In Language Model, given a probability for a longer word sequence,
 $$ P(w_{1},...,w_{l})=\prod_{t}P(w_{t}|w{t-1},...,w_{t-n+1}) $$,
-we then predict P(next word } context).
+we then predict P(next word|context).
 And in traditional n-gram Language Model, we use counts and smoothing to calculate the conditional probability.

 However, the traditional n-gram LM fails with *Curse of dimensionality*: a word sequence on which the model will be tested is likely to be different from all the word sequences seen during training.